 The student must maintain a minimum GPA of 3.500 among the six courses satisfying the above course requirements and a grade of B or better in each of these courses.
 Students who have taken equivalent courses in other institutions may petition to be exempted from the course(s) (subject to the approval of the PhD committee).
 Each student may repeat a course once for no more than three out of the six courses if they do not receive a B or better in the course.
 Students with an MS in Computer Science may petition to the PhD committee for an exemption from these courses.
-Petition forms are available in the college administrative office at 202 West Village H.
+Petition forms are available in the college administrative office at 202 West Village H and at www.ccs.neu.edu/graduate/current-students/forms.